SamuelWhitton/natural-daina/README.md

 1. **+++**
 2. An identifier for the instance method.
 In this case the identifier is **getHat**.
-3. A method described by the Daina method syntax.
+3. A method described by the method syntax.
 In this case the method returns the **hat** instance object.

 The **hat** object in **hatContainer** is retrieved and assigned to the identifier **hatTakenFromContainer**.
 ```